arthurkiller/perfm/README.md

 * version 0.1
     support the qps and average cost counting
 * version 0.2
-    add the presur testing feature to support the presure performence testing
+    change the perfm into a testing interface, just implement the perfm and then the test will be automaticly